 The State School had been developed on the former 180-acre farm of Lovett Peters, along with adjacent property owned by the Rice family.
 3 It was generally the location of Westborough’s first settlement, and part of a 17th-century land grant to Reverend Charles Chauncy.
 24

 George Clough, Boston’s first City Architect, was hired to remodel the main building, which had once housed 400 to 500 boys.
 3 It had been declared inappropriate for the reformatory’s purposes due to its extensive size and jail-like appearance.
-To make room for 325 inpatients, Clough demolished the centre of the circa 1876 addition and replaced it with a gambrel roof section that included a congregate dining room on the first floor and a chapel on the second floor, and a rear wing that housed wards.
+To make room for 325 inpatients, Clough demolished the center of the circa 1876 addition and replaced it with a gambrel roof section that included a congregate dining room on the first floor and a chapel on the second floor, and a rear wing that housed wards.
 The congregate dining room was the first in the state and allowed patients to interact in an environment that was similar to that of a hotel.
 The model was duplicated at Foxborough, Medfield, and Metropolitan state hospitals.

 Initially, $150,000 was allocated towards construction but had to be supplemented twice to provide increased space for an additional 80 patients and to construct outbuildings and provide furnishings.
 3 Work began on May 18, 1885, and was completed by December 1, 1886.

 The first 204 inpatients, nearly all of who were chronic cases and who were able to pay for their treatment, were transferred from Worcester Danvers, Taunton and Northampton state hospitals.
 3 In total, a little over 550 were admitted to the institution.